As powerful and easy-to-use as Heart Rate Variability is, it is also easy to use it incorrectly or skew your measurements beyond usefulness.

 Since stress and recovery parameters are cumulative, non-important days can still heavily influence your systemic condition as measured by HRV.

-Mistake 6 – Not Contextualizing the HRV Readings
+Mistake 6 – Not Putting the HRV Readings into Context

-I like to call Heart Rate Variability “the glue marker”.
+We like to call HRV “the glue marker”.
 It is a powerful biomarker that binds together other subjective and objective data for more effective decision making.
 When measured alone, without any other context, HRV tells you the general state of your nervous system and health but cannot tell you what is causing or affecting your condition.

 Tracking HRV in conjunction with additional context such as energy levels, fitness tests, sleep quality, a food log, etc. can help you identify what specific lifestyle factors are most affecting your systemic health and progress.